cncf/tag-security/governance/process.md

 ### Raising an Issue

 Anyone is welcome to raise an issue either as a suggestion or as a proposal.
-These will follow the process described in [proposals and suggestions](#suggestions-proposals--presentations).
+These will follow the process described in Suggestions, proposals, & presentations.

 ## Suggestions, proposals, & presentations